HPE Application Lifecycle Management

 This section includes:

 Important: Performance degradation may occur in ALM when working with more than 500 projects in Oracle.
 To improve performance, it is recommended to disable a PAL related maintenance task (a Performance Center feature).
-For more details, see HP Software Self-solve knowledge base article KM01357239.
+For more details, see HPE Software Self-solve knowledge base article KM01357239.

 Oracle Container DB mode is not supported.